wi-fi doesn't have a valid ip configuration

 8. Update Your Wireless Driver

-Because this “Wi-Fi doesn’t have a valid IP configuration” error necessitates the use of a wireless network, ensure that the Wi-Fi driver on your device is up to date.
+Because this “Wi-Fi doesn’t have a valid IP configuration” error necessitates using a wireless network, ensure that the Wi-Fi driver on your device is up to date.

 In some cases, a conflict with the network device’s driver causes a problem with internet access in Windows 10.
 At this point, we’ll try to update the network device driver.